 Governance Structure

-The Governance of the MDG-F is reflected in a fairly light structure at the global level, with a two-member Steering Committee, a Secretariat, and Technical Subcommittees (TSC) led by UN Agency Convenors who have been responsible for coordinating the review of proposals for funding submitted to the MDG-F.
+The Governance of the MDG-F was reflected in a fairly light structure at the global level, with a two-member Steering Committee, a Secretariat, and Technical Subcommittees (TSC) led by UN Agency Convenors who were responsible for coordinating the review of proposals for funding submitted to the MDG-F.

-The role of the Secretariat, in addition to supporting the Steering Committee, has been essential in ensuring the operationalization of the MDG-F Framework and all the country programmes.
-The Secretariat has also played an important role in guaranteeing transparent processes, establishing clear criteria with the TSC and improving the quality of Joint Programme formulation.
-The Secretariat represents the link between the Steering Committee and participating countries, providing guidance and day-to-day support.
-The Multi-Partner Trust Fund, which also sits at the global level, is the Administrative Agent for the MDG-F and provides financial and reporting services.
+The role of the Secretariat, in addition to supporting the Steering Committee, was essential in ensuring the operationalization of the MDG-F Framework and all the country programmes.
+The Secretariat also played an important role in guaranteeing transparent processes, establishing clear criteria with the TSC and improving the quality of Joint Programme formulation.
+The Secretariat represented the link between the Steering Committee and participating countries, providing guidance and day-to-day support.
+The Multi-Partner Trust Fund, which also sits at the global level, was the Administrative Agent for the MDG-F and provided financial and reporting services.

-At the national level, there is usually a three-layer structure that helps to coordinate the implementation of wide-reaching and often complex programmes.
-These are illustrated in the diagram below, and consist of the Programme Management Unit, the Programme Management Committee and the National Steering Committee.
-UN Resident Coordinators (UNRCs), Governments and Spain come together in the latter, providing a space in which they are represented by one voice at the country level.
+At the national level, there was usually a three-layer structure that helped to coordinate the implementation of wide-reaching and often complex programmes.
+These are illustrated in the diagram below, and consisted of the Programme Management Unit, the Programme Management Committee and the National Steering Committee.
+UN Resident Coordinators (UNRCs), Governments and Spain came together in the latter, providing a space in which they were represented by one voice at the country level.

 MGD-F Governance Structure